The Tycoon Playbook: Learning Growth Strategies From the Best

-Do you have that determination or are you just a tire-kicker?
+Do you have the determination to apply the system or are you just a tire-kicker?

-However, the subject of wheeling and dealing assets comprises only five of the twelve learning modules.
+The subject of wheeling and dealing in assets comprises only five of the twelve learning modules.
 The other seven cover what I call "full contact capitalism."
-Most people will never get very far because they play the "Pop Warner League" version of capitalism.
-If you're interested in how those who make it to tycoon status play the game, you will find these other modules highly illuminating.
+Most people will never get very far because they stick with the "Pop Warner League" version of capitalism.
+If you're interested in how those who make it to tycoon status play the game, you will find these other modules highly illuminating as well.

 If you are a serious entrepreneur, CEO, or consultant, you will find much of value here.
 The Tycoon Playbook is for the person with a company ideally already doing $500K to $10MM in sales and desiring a new palette of strategies for more aggressive growth.

 Here's another reason to learn from these tycoons.
 They are the best of the best.
 They are the Gold Medal winners of business.
 No one has more power or respect than they do.
 Some of them take on entire countries and some even buy them.